Excelsior

 Thanks to Carolyn and Bernie and everyone at the clubs for their input and efforts.

 I am currently implementing these ideas in Willand and Wellington with the young gymnasts I work with at our gymnastics club.
-If anyone is interested in individual coaching on speed, then contact me here.
+If anyone is interested in individual coaching on speed, then please contact me using the details at the top of the site.

 5. Speed Endurance for Football: Theory and Practice